boxalino/rtux-shopware/README.md

 1. Add the plugin to your project via composer ``composer require boxalino/rtux-shopware``

-2. The Shopware6 plugin has a dependency on the Boxalino API repository (https://github.com/boxalino/rtux-api-php).
+2. (obsolete) The Shopware6 plugin has a dependency on the Boxalino API repository (https://github.com/boxalino/rtux-api-php).
    In order to activate the bundle, add it to the list of project bundles in config/bundles.php ``Boxalino\RealTimeUserExperienceApi\BoxalinoRealTimeUserExperienceApi::class=>['all'=>true]``